artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

    Vagrant.
 If you want to start using Archivematica in production, please refer to the other methods of installations explained under this manual.

-This guide will setup a new Oracle `VirtualBox
-<https://www.virtualbox.org/>`__ virtual machine with Archivematica installed on
+This guide will set up a new Oracle `VirtualBox`_ virtual machine with Archivematica installed on your computer.
-your computer.
 It works on most operating systems, including MacOS X, Linux, Windows, FreeBSD and others.

 **Minimum system requirements**: 4GB RAM; 10GB disk space.